Free TV Tickets For CBS This Morning

 • TV Broadcast

-CBS This Morning Ticket Information
+CBS Mornings Ticket Information

-CBS This Morning Show Schedule
+CBS Mornings Show Schedule

 This show tapes, live to air, Monday to Saturday mornings from 7:00AM to 9:00AM.

-CBS This Morning Broadcast Time
+CBS Mornings Broadcast Time

-CBS This Morning Age Requirements
+CBS Mornings Age Requirements

 No Age requirement

-CBS This Morning Host Profile
+CBS Mornings Host Profile

 Current Hosts

-Gayle King: 2012 - Present.
+Gayle King: 2012 - Present

 Former Notable Hosts:

-Charlie Rose: 2012 - 2017:
+Charlie Rose: 2012 - 2017

 Award winning journalist and host of his long running interview show, the Charlie Rose Show on PBS Rose was fired from this show in November 2017 following sexual harassment accusations made against him becoming public knowledge.
 After Rose's firing, various anchors have filled the third spot on a rotating basis.

-CBS This Morning Background
+CBS Mornings Background

-Show Format Keeps Changing
+Show Format Keeps Changing Over The Years

 The first CBS This Morning aired from 1987-1999.
 The show is considered a "hard" news program as opposed to the "soft" news that one sees on Today or Good Morning America.
 Its current hosts are Charlie Rose, Gayle King and Norah O'Donnell.
 The first CBS morning program, The Morning Show, debuted in 1954.
 Walter Cronkite was the host and it was similar to the Today show on rival NBC.

-No Live Studio Audience
+This Current Version Of The Show Has No Live Studio Audience

-The CBS This Morning TV show no longer has a live studio audience, or any kind of interaction with the public.
+The CBS Mornings TV show no longer has a live studio audience, or any kind of interaction with the public.
 The show used to have both an inside and outside audience similar to GMA or The Today Show, but when it moved back into the news division both its location and format changed drastically.

-Switch to Serious News
+The Switch to Serious News Format in 2004

-The Early Show went back to a more informal, morning show format in 2004 and had contributors like Martha Stewart and musical performances by popular singers like Susan Boyd.
+When the show was known as The Early Show, the style of the show went to a more informal, morning show format in 2004 and had contributors like Martha Stewart and musical performances by popular singers like Susan Boyd.
 This led to the most competitive ratings the show had seen in years, however, they still remained in third place.
-In 2011, CBS news division head Jeff Fager announced that the new show would be a hard hitting look at news, with no silly banter, cooking segments, goofy weathermen or outdoor audiences.

 The new show format premiered January 9, 2012.
-Although still ranking number three in the morning slot ratings, its serious, in depth news reporting has garnered it critical acclaim and a different demographic than its light-fare competitors at GMA and the Today show.
+Although still ranking number three in the morning slot ratings, its serious, in-depth news reporting has garnered it critical acclaim and a different demographic than its light-fare competitors at GMA and the Today show.

 News Show For Baby Boomers